-You must report the taxable income on your return (if you AUTION are required to file one) for it to increase your basis.
+You must report the taxable income on your return (if you CAUTION are required to file one) for it to increase your basis.

-Basis is not increased by income from discharge of your CAUTION indebtedness in the S corporation (nor by any amount included in income with respect to qualified zone academy, clean renewable energy, or gulf tax credit bonds).
+Basis is not increased by income from discharge of your πον indebtedness in the S corporation (nor by any amount included in income with respect to clean renewable energy, gulf tax credit, Midwestern tax credit, or (for bonds issued before October 4, 2008) qualified zone academy bonds).

-2. Basis is decreased by property distributions (including cash) made by the corporation (excluding dividend distributions reported on Form 1099-DIV and distributions in excess of basis) reported on Schedule K-1. box 16, code D.
+2. Basis is decreased by property distributions (including cash) made by the corporation (excluding dividend distributions reported on Form 1099-DIV and distributions in excess of basis) reported on Schedule K-1, box 16, code D.

-- 3. Basis is decreased by (a) nondeductible expenses and (b) the depletion deduction for any oil and gas property held by the corporation, but only to the extent your share of the property's adjusted basis exceeds that deduction. - 4.
-Basis is decreased by all deductible losses and deductions reported on Schedule K-1 adjusted, if the corporation made a charitable contribution of property, by subtracting the property's fair market value and adding the property's adjusted basis.
+Basis is decreased by (a) nondeductible expenses and (b) the depletion deduction for any oil and gas property held by the corporation, but only to the extent your share of the property's adjusted basis exceeds that deduction.

+4. Basis is decreased by all deductible losses and deductions reported on Schedule K-1 adjusted, if the corporation made a charitable contribution of property, by subtracting the property's fair market value and adding the property's adjusted basis.

-You may elect to decrease your basis under (4) prior to decreasing your basis under (3) on page 2.
-If you make this election, any amount described under (3) that exceeds the
+You may elect to decrease your basis under (4) prior to decreasing your basis under (3).
+If you make this election, any amount described under (3) that exceeds the basis of your stock and debt owed to you by the corporation is treated as an amount described under (3) for the following tax year.